CESSProject/doc-v2/introduction/use-cases.md

 -	**Data Processing**: The scheduling node, with a secure hardware environment (Trusted Execution Environment or TEE) processes, encrypts, and shards the data file.
 -	**Data Distribution**: The scheduling node distributes data segments to storage nodes.

+## Data Rights Protection

+From the clients' perspective, CESS delivers as a decentralized and user-managed data content-sharing platform.
+The platform's mission is to return data ownership to users, encouraging them to explore the value of their digital assets while safeguarding their rights.
+CESS has implemented an on-chain smart contract-based data-sharing platform that is self-executing, fair, and transparent.
+This encompasses the entire data rights confirmation, tracking, and protection lifecycle.

+CESS offers two types of smart contracts with different client-profit models.
+When users upload data files, they can choose their preferred model values.
+Data file attributes are generated based on user inputs, including client-profit model type, whitelist, blacklist, and other preferences.
+These attributes are published alongside the user data.

+The underlying smart contract runs based on the instructions set by the file's owner when clients of a data provider access a data file.
+The system checks the file attributes to see if the data buyers are authorized.
+If authorization is confirmed, the system charges the buyers following the client-profit model and initiates the data download.

+Data users on CESS can customize their data file attributes.
+All data file retrieval records are recorded on the blockchain, providing a traceable history.
+A recording module that lets users see their data file retrieval records is part of the CESS data rights protection mechanism, providing compelling proof that user data rights are protected.